jamwil1226/work-day-scheduler/README.md

  ### When you enter text into your Work Day Scheduler and hit the save button at the right, your Schedule is saved even if the page is refreshed.
  ![Saved Schedule](./assets/images/save-schedule.png)

-### Click here to view my portfolio: https://jamwil1226.github.io/work-day-scheduler/
+### Click here to view the Work Day Scheduler: https://jamwil1226.github.io/work-day-scheduler/

 ### I hope you enjoy using this Work Day Scheduler!
 I welcome all contributions and feedback!